alexandermittet/TrafficPulse/README.md

 ## This project is about automatic traffic data collection with Machine Learning.

 ### Standards:
-\item Pep8 Standard
+- Pep8 Standard
-\item Every function must have a docstring
+- Every function must have a docstring
-\item Git messages and code reviews should be written in minimal form.
+- Git messages and code reviews should be written in minimal form.
+- Coming:?
+Auto pep8 and black